ARMmbed/mbed-os-5-docs/docs/api/platform/Callback.md

 }
 ```

-The only thing to watch out for is that the Callback type has a null Callback, just like a null function pointer.
-Uninitialized callbacks are null and assert if you call them.
-If you want a call to always succeed, you need to check if it is null first.
+The only thing to watch out for is that the Callback type has an empty Callback, just like a null function pointer.
+Default initialized callbacks are empty and assert if you call them.
+If a callback may be empty, you need to check if it is empty before calling it.

 ``` c++
 void run_timer_event(Callback<void(float)> on_timer) {